dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> If you do not change direction, you may end up where you are heading.
+> You cannot be lonely if you like the person you're alone with.
-> - Laozi
+> - Wayne Dyer